As many parents who have adopted overseas know, sometimes your heart's desire turns up in a place you never expected.

 Are there sources of financial assistance?

-In 2007, the federal tax credit for adoption expenses was $11,390.
+In 2020, federal tax credit for adoption expenses was $14,300.
 Unlike a deduction, which lowers your taxable income, this credit is deducted directly from the taxes you pay in any given year.
 The credit may be taken in the year when the adoption is completed or the following year.

 You should also investigate whether your own employer offers subsidies for adoption.
-Many U.S. employers offer adoption benefits that pay for part of your expenses; some will reimburse you close to $4,000 in adoption expenses.
-(After you bring home your child, some offer paid leaves of one to two weeks to care for the new adoptee.)
+Many U.S. employers offer adoption benefits that pay for part of your expenses; some will reimburse you close to $4,000 or more in adoption expenses.
+(After you bring home your child, some offer paid leaves to care for the new adoptee.)
 The military also offers a one-time reimbursement of up to $2,000 per child.

 Some adoption agencies discount their fees for needy families.
 Ask your agency if such discounts are available.